drklee3/meteor-car-dealership/README.md

 ## Installation

-You can install the prerequisites listed above along with required dependencies with the provided script.
-There will be certain steps where you need to input a desired login username and password for the database.
+You can install the prerequisites listed above along with required dependencies with the provided `setup.sh` script.
+You need to input a desired login username and password for the database after installation finishes.
 You can skip certain steps by passing the corresponding flags.

 ```bash
 chmod +x setup.sh